 15. Sexual harassment lawsuit damages are capped at $300,000.

-The federal government has limited sexual harassment damages to no more than $300,000.
+The federal government has limited sexual assault and harassment damages to no more than $300,000.
 However, this amount doesn’t hurt large organizations at all.

 Joni Hersch, a law and economics professor at Vanderbilt University, set out to determine the monetary value of this type of case using sexual harassment lawsuit statistics and concluded that sexual harassment damages should be $7.3 million higher.